Tomtechno/data-engineering-project/README.md

 Overall, understanding the trends and patterns of car accidents in the USA is essential for promoting public safety, supporting economic growth, and improving the quality of life for all Americans.

-In the following link you dive into the United States driving statistics.
+In the following link you can dive into the United States driving statistics.
 - [Driving statistics](https://driving-tests.org/driving-statistics/)

 ## Dataset acknowledgements